Top 20 digital tools to work smarter and grow faster

 The basic plan is free, though group meetings have a 40-minute limit.
 You can also upgrade for larger and longer meetings, and for extra features such as recording.

-Accounts tools
+Accounts and payments tools

-18. Quickbooks
+26. Quickbooks

 Managing your company accounts doesn’t need to be a headache with a simple accounting tool like Quickbooks, which lets you create and send professional invoices, log expenses, manage payroll, submit VAT and more – either from your desktop or mobile phone.

-The mid-level Essentials plan costs €11 a month.
+The mid-level Essentials plan costs €25 a month.

-19. Revolut
+27. Revolut

-Revolut is a really handy tool for businesses who operate locally and globally and need to save money on sending or receiving payments, giving you business banking at market-leading rates.
+Revolut is a handy tool for businesses who operate locally and globally and need to save money on sending or receiving payments, giving you business banking at market-leading rates.

 Whether you’re paying employees who are based abroad or receiving bank transfers from customers, it takes minutes to set up and you can start using it immediately.

-There’s a free option, but to get basic features you’ll need to pay a monthly fee, which starts from €25 a month and includes a certain number of free international payments each month.
+There’s a free option, but to get basic features you’ll need to pay a monthly fee, which starts from €19 a month (with an annual plan) and includes a certain number of free international payments each month.

-20. SumUp
+28. SumUp

 Customers who have traditionally paid in cash for household services such as gardeners, electricians are increasingly expecting to be able to pay by card.
 If you need an easy way for your business to take card payments, the answer is SumUp, which lets you accept card payments for a 1.69% fee per transaction, wherever you are.
-This is ideal if you run a business that means you’re always on the go – for example, a plumbing business, taxi service or market stall – and need a quick way to take payments from customers when you’re attending a job.

 Conclusion